Kerry sees "finite" time for Iran nuclear talks to bear fruit

 "They (the Iranians) have not proved to anybody the urgency in their negotiation," he said.
 "They reach common understanding only on issues that require further negotiation.
 And so this is what (has) worried us."

-The possibility also deeply disturbs many Arab countries in the Gulf who, some analysts say, could choose to pursue their own nuclear programs if Iran were to acquire an atomic bomb, leading to a destabilizing arms race.
+The possibility also deeply disturbs many Arab countries in the Gulf who, some analysts say, could choose to pursue their own nuclear programmes if Iran were to acquire an atomic bomb, leading to a destabilising arms race.

 In Vienna on Monday, the U.N. nuclear watchdog raised pressure on Iran to finally address suspicions that it has sought to design an atomic bomb, calling for swift inspector access to a military base where relevant explosives tests are believed to have been carried out.